-Deployments, geographic bachelorhood or TDYs can make managing your finances more complicated.
-There are several strategies that can help to make the situation a little more
+Deployments, geographic bachelorhood or TDYs can make managing your finances complicated.
+There are several strategies that can help to make the situation a little better.

 - Sit down and have a thorough conversation about your finances before the separation occurs.
 Identify your long and short-term financial goals together, and figure out how you are going to make them happen.
 Frankly talk about wants and needs.
 Every person has wants that aren’t essential for their family, and it is good if you can indulge those wants within your budget.
 If you find that you have a lot of disagreement, consider meeting with a financial counselor to find some common ground.